core-code/CoreLib/README.md

 some examples how CoreLib makes developing apps more fun.

-instead of
+example user defaults convenience:

+	// setting defaults
+	// old way
+	[[NSUserDefaults standardUserDefaults] setInteger:1 forKey:@"MyPref"];
+	// new way
+	@"MyPref".defaultInt = 1;

+	// using defaults
+	// old way
 	[[NSUserDefaults standardUserDefaults] objectForKey:@"MyPref"]
-write
+	// new way
 	@"MyPref".defaultObj

-instead of

-	[[NSUserDefaults standardUserDefaults] setInteger:1 forKey:@"MyPref"];
-write

-	@"MyPref".defaultInt = 1;

-instead of
+example string convenience:

+	// splitting string into lines
+	// old way
 	[@"abc\ndef\nbla" componentsSeparatedByCharactersInSet:[NSCharacterSet newlineCharacterSet]]
-write
+	// new way
 	@"abc\ndef\nbla".lines

-instead of
+	// trimming whitespace
+	// old way
+	// [someString stringByTrimmingCharactersInSet:[NSCharacterSet whitespaceCharacterSet]]
+	// new way
+	// string.trimmedOfWhitespace;

+example downloading files:

+	// old way
 	NSURL *url = [NSURL URLWithString:@"http://myhost/myfile"];
 	NSURLRequest *request = [NSURLRequest requestWithURL:url];
 	NSData *file = [NSURLConnection sendSynchronousRequest:request returningResponse:NULL error:NULL];

-write
+	// new way
 	NSData *file = @"http://myhost/myfile".download;

-there are many more convenience methods including some functional extensions for NSArray.
+there are about 2000 lines of convenience categories including some functional extensions for NSArray.

 ### Defines & Configuration

 some features of CoreLib require linking additional frameworks and are therefore only available if you include these framework and set some preprocessor value:

 	#define USE_SECURITY 1 // if you (want to) link Security.framework
 	#define USE_SYSTEMCONFIGURATION 1 // if you (want to) link SystemConfiguration.framework
 	#define USE_IOKIT 1 // if yo (want to) link IOKit.framework